verana-labs/verifiable-trust-vpr-spec/spec.md

 - add (`issuer_perm_id`, `verifier_perm_id`, `wallet_agent_perm_id`) to `session.authz[]`
 - `session.modified:` : `now`

+if current transaction if for issuance of a credential, persist the digest SRI by calling [[MOD-DI-MSG-1]](#mod-di-msg-1-store-digest).

 :::warning
 `session.authz[]` can contain null `issuer_perm_id` OR `verifier_perm_id`
 :::